 The white grape variety comes from Switzerland.
 Synonyms are Humagne, Humagne Blanc ( Switzerland ); Miousat, Miousap and Mioussat ( France ).
-The variety was already in 1313 together with the Rèze mentioned in the "Directory of Anniviers" as "Vinum humanum" and "Humagny".
-According to legend, the wine has been invigorating for centuries sick wine estimated to be administered especially to women as a classic "child bed wine".
-As responsible for the positive properties was often called the supposedly high iron content.
-Recent analyzes have not confirmed this.
-Perhaps the "strengthening effect" due to added herbs and essences, which was also common in many other wines.
+The variety was already together with the Rèze mentioned in the "Directory of Anniviers" as "Vinum humanum" and "Humagny".
+According to legend, the wine has been invigorating for centuries sick wine estimated, which was especially given to women who had recently given birth as a classic "child bed wine".
+The supposedly high iron content was often mentioned as responsible for the positive properties.
+However, more recent analyzes have not confirmed this.
+The “strengthening effect” may be due to added herbs and essences, but this was also common for many other wines.

-According to 2007 occurred DNA analysis is the cultivar grown in the French Pyrénées-Atlantiques Miousat identical.
-Further analyzes revealed one Parent-offspring relationship to the variety Colombaud as well as parenting for the Swiss Himbertscha.
-Lafnetscha and the French Dameret, To the sort Cornalin but synonymous with Humagne Rouge is not connected.
-The numerous relations to France confirm the theory that the vine before the 13th century of Southwest France about the Rhone Valley in the Wallis reached.
+According to 2007 DNA analysis the Miousat variety grown in the French Pyrénées-Atlantiques is identical.
+Further analyzes showed one Parent-offspring relationship to the variety Colombaud as well as parenthood for the Swiss Himbertscha.
+Lafnetscha and the French Dameret, To the variety Cornalin but there is no connection with the synonym Humagne Rouge.
+The numerous relations with France confirm the theory that the vine before the 13th century Southwest France about the Rhone Valley in the Wallis reached.
 The variety becomes a grape variety group in Switzerland Old plants counted.

-The late-ripening vine is prone to Botrytis and real mildew, She brings a golden yellow, fragrant, rather alcohol-laden white wine Flint taste, and with low yields good storage potential.
-End of the 1980s, the variety was almost extinct and was revived.
-She was in the Switzerland grown in 2010 almost exclusively in Valais on 30 hectares and there in the glacier wine used.
-In southwestern France, the almost extinct Miousat species is reactivated in the Gascogne area.
+The late-ripening vine is susceptible to Botrytis and real ones mildew, It produces a golden, fragrant, rather low alcohol white wine Flint taste, as well as good storage potential with low yields.
+At the end of the 1980s, the variety was almost extinct and was revived.
+It was in the Switzerland in 2010 almost exclusively grown on 30 hectares in Valais and there in glacier wine used.
+In southwestern France, the almost extinct variety Miousat is reactivated in the Gascony area.